LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/hello-world/_index.md

 ## Requirements

 1. Sign up for a GitHub account.
-1. Sign up for a Repl.it account.
-1. Open and accept the GitHub classroom assignment invitation.
-1. Change the code in Repl.it.
+1. Change the code in Visual Studio Code.
+1. Commit the code.
-1. Commit the code in Repl.it.
+1. Push the code to your assignment repository.
 1. Make sure your assignment passes the test.

 ### GitHub